 This is a casual daytime look including neutral color tops and neutral color pants that can easily take you out and about.
 If leggings aren’t your thing, a classic ankle-length pant will serve you just as well.
 Just keep the overall look of the pant slim.
 A hint of pink tones in the accessories and bag softens the look.

-If your skin tones and hair color look best in the brown and gold neutrals, here is a classic yet fun look, with a muted plaid long blazer, two-tone slip-ons with chunky gold trim, and statement jewelry that follows the theme.
+If your skin tones and hair color look best in the brown and gold neutrals, here is a classic yet fun look with neutral colors, with a muted plaid long blazer, two-tone slip-ons with chunky gold trim, and statement jewelry that follows the theme.

 Black-on-black with an asymmetrical cardigan in light gray swings to a different level with faux snakeskin booties and silver accents.
 This is a black and white neutral color look that can be incredibly flexible.
 Just change out the shoes, jewelry and handbag to dress it up or down.

-A bit of whimsy and a variety of textures take this classic neutral outfit to a different level of interest and fun!
+A bit of whimsy and a variety of textures take this classic neutral color outfit to a different level of interest and fun!
 We have cute little bunnies on the Kate Spade scarf, and small 3-dimensional bunny earrings to make a tiny statement of their own.
 The alligator look shoes and faux leather weave tote add interest while maintaining the neutral overall look of the outfit.